 Setting up Unity Ads

-The setup is done from the Integrated Partners page, but to find the partner you must first go to the marketplace.
+The setup is done from the Active Integrations page, but to find the partner you must first go to the marketplace.

 Before setting up an integration, make sure you contact the partner and open an account with them.

 - Go to the Marketplace: From the top menu of any AppsFlyer page, click Marketplace.

 - Search for the partner and select it.

 - Click Set up integration.
 You’re directed to the integration setup page.

 - In the Integration tab, turn on Activate partner.